 That aside, the reason I’m full of support for this documentary is that its message couldn’t be more important.
 It’s not an easy message to hear, and at times the film will make you sad and angry, but it’s a message we can’t afford to not understand.
 Like a lot of people, before watching this film I knew that we were destroying the oceans, but I had a pretty limited understanding of the rate and extent of the destruction and how much of it was attributable to plastics in the water compared to ‘sustainable’ and ‘non-sustainable’ fishing.
 The film finally makes all that clear, revealing that commercial fishing is by far the single biggest threat to the oceans, and is in itself responsible for the majority of the secondary problem of plastic in the ocean.
-It also informs us that the rate of destruction is such that if current trends continue we will have no fish in the sea by 2048, and that what is marketed as ‘sustainable’ fishing can’t stop the process.
+It also informs us that the rate of destruction is such that if current trends continue fish stocks are set to collapse by 2048, and that what is marketed as ‘sustainable’ fishing can’t stop the process.
 But well before we kill the last fish, once there are too few to balance the ecosystem, the oceans will become stagnant swamps that will render the air poisonous.
 Thankfully the film also shows what we can all do – all have to do – to stop the destruction before we make our own planet uninhabitable.

 What I hope this post can can do, other than encourage everyone to watch Seaspiracy, is be another reference point for some of the key information and overall argument for what we need to do to save the seas, it might help you relay the info to other people or just be a reminder.